cursecatcher/memcached4chaos/README.md

 memcached4chaos
 ===============

-Re-implementation of memcached in C++ without libevent
+Re-implementation of memcached in C++ without libevent.